 Executive Board, Wolf Undergraduate Humanities Forum

 Empathy Machine?
-Representation, Interactivity, and Identity Tourism in Immersive Virtual Reality
+The Afterlives of Race, Memory, and Bodyhood in Immersive Virtual Reality

-This project aims to deconstruct virtual reality as an “empathy machine” by exploring the ethical, social, and philosophical implications of experiencing new bodies and inhabiting bodies of the “other” through the burgeoning technology of immersive virtual reality (IVR).
-I will analyze Mamoru Oshii’s Ghost in the Shell as a prime narrative text to first theorize the post-human body as a cybernetic network and apply this concept to recent development in IVR technology.
-Specifically, How does concepts of identity and self change when one can experience afterlives in a virtual network beyond their own, physical bodies?
-What issues form when one can embody the other - the minority, the racialized, and the refugee?
-Can one “own” virtual experiences and memories?
+This project aims to deconstruct virtual reality as an "empathy machine" by exploring the ethical, social, and philosophical implications of experiencing racialized bodies and memories through the burgeoning technology of immersive virtual reality (IVR).
+Specifically, I will undertake a speculative creative-writing project in the form of a full-length play, applying theories of racial formation, trauma, and virtual reality ethics as research.
+The narrative will investigate the concept of "transracialism" and the ethics of inhabiting/performing Blackness, Asianness, and Whiteness in a virtual context.
+How do concepts of identity and self change when one can experience afterlives in a virtual memory machine beyond their own, physical bodies?
+What issues form when one can embody the racialized "other" for the sake of therapy and understanding?
+Can one "own" virtual experiences and memories?